JonYarber/zip_code_mapping/README.md

 ## Challenges

-This project is focused on step 1 of the outlined methodology - produce a list of all ZIP codes within a specified radius of our MTFs of interest.
+This project focuses on Step 1 of the outlined methodology—produce a list of all U.S. ZIP codes within a specified radius of our MTFs of interest.
 A few challenges arose during this process:

-#### 1) Acquiring a <ins>free</ins> list of the approximately 41,600 U.S. ZIP codes
+#### 1) Acquiring a <i>free</i> list of all ~41,600 U.S. ZIP codes

-- While it is relatively easy to obtain a list of residential and deliverable ZIP codes (~33,800), acquiring the remaining types such as special, PO Box, and military ZIP codes typically requires a paid subscription.
-These lists can be quite expensive, and it wouldn’t be cost-effective to purchase them for a one-time use.
-Therefore, I needed to find an alternative way to generate this list at no cost.
+• While it is relatively easy to obtain a list of residential and deliverable ZIP codes (~33,800), acquiring the remaining types such as special, PO Box, and military ZIP codes typically requires a paid subscription.
+These lists can be quite expensive, and it wasn’t cost-effective to purchase them for a one-time use.
+Therefore, I needed to find an alternative way to generate the complete list at no cost.

 #### 2) Generating geographic coordinates for the ZIP codes

-- To determine if a ZIP code falls within the radius of an MTF, I needed geographic coordinates.
-The challenge is finding a way to obtain these coordinates **without requiring an API key**.
-Ensuring code repeatability is crucial for my contract, and it would be inefficient to ask users to generate an API key to execute the code.
+• To determine if a ZIP code falls within the radius of an MTF, I needed geographic coordinates.
+The challenge was finding a way to obtain these coordinates **without requiring an API key**.
+Code repeatability was critical, and it would be inefficient to ask future users to create API keys before running the process.

-#### 3) <ins>Efficiently</ins> finding which of these ZIP codes are within a radius of our MTFs
+#### 3) <i>Efficiently</i> finding ZIP codes within a given radius

-- I needed a method of assessing the proximity of these ZIP codes to an MTF without having to compare every single one individually, which would be overly time-consuming and impractical.
+• I needed a method of assessing the proximity of ZIP codes to an MTF without comparing each one individually, which would have been time-consuming and impractical.

-#### 4) Packages and libraries built to perform this function were outdated or inaccessible to me
+#### 4) Dealing with outdated or incompatible packages

-- When I found a package that seemed reliable, I often couldn’t use it because it wasn’t compatible with my R version.
-Additionally, several packages utilized ZIP code data that was significantly outdated.
-The same issue arose with Python packages I examined.
-ZIP codes change frequently, so it is essential for the data to be continuously updated.
-One package I recall, for example, used a ZIP code list from as far back as 2008.
+• Many R packages for this task were incompatible with my environment, and the ones I could install contained outdated ZIP code data.
+I recall one package using a ZIP code list from as far back as 2008.
+Since ZIP codes change frequently, it was important that this process always use the most up-to-date information when run.

 ## Solution